-The Biology program fosters rigorous learning in the science of life, from molecular biology to ecology, and helps prepare you for a diverse variety of careers as scientists, technicians, doctors, educators, and other professionals.
+The Biology program fosters rigorous learning in the science of life, from molecular biology to ecology, and helps prepare you for a diverse variety of careers.

 Highlights of the Biology Program